hyruuk/py300chess/DEV_NOTES.md

 - **Error handling**: Graceful degradation and recovery
 - **Logging**: Structured logging for debugging and monitoring
 - **Testing**: Unit tests for all new functionality
+- **Real-time design**: Non-blocking operations with threading

-This architecture provides a solid, scalable foundation for P300-based chess control while remaining extensible for future enhancements and research applications.x
+This architecture provides a solid, scalable foundation for P300-based chess control while remaining extensible for future enhancements and research applications.
+The core EEG → P300 detection pipeline is now complete and ready for chess game integration.